 The bill proposes the establishment of the West Virginia Coal Marketing Program, which will be administered by the Governor.
-The program aims to protect and expand coal markets and facilities in West Virginia while addressing the impacts of market changes on local communities.
-The Governor is required to allocate funds specifically for projects that benefit the public by enhancing coal markets or mitigating adverse effects on cities, towns, and counties.
-Additionally, the bill mandates that no funds can be disbursed without a legal certification from the Attorney General, and the Governor must report annually to the Joint Committee on Government and Finance regarding the funded projects.
+The program aims to protect and expand West Virginia's coal markets and facilities while addressing the impacts that changes in the coal market have on local communities.
+The Governor is required to allocate funds specifically for projects that benefit the public in relation to these goals, and no funds can be disbursed without a legal certification from the Attorney General.
+Additionally, the Governor must report annually to the Joint Committee on Government and Finance detailing the projects funded, including amounts and descriptions.

-To support the program, the bill appropriates $1 million from the general fund to the newly created West Virginia Coal Marketing Program account, which is designated solely for the program's purposes.
-The Governor is also authorized to accept various forms of financial contributions to further support the program.
-Furthermore, the bill empowers the Governor to create necessary rules for the program's implementation and establishes that the article will take effect 90 days after its passage.
+To support this initiative, the bill appropriates $1 million from the general fund to the newly created West Virginia Coal Marketing Program account, which is designated solely for the program's purposes.
+The Governor is also tasked with creating any necessary rules for the program's implementation.
+The bill stipulates that it will take effect 90 days after its passage.

 Statutes affected: